-(5) The owner, operator, pilot in command or hirer of the aircraft shall, if so required by notice in writing given to him by the Chief Investigator, send to the Chief Investigator such information as is in his possession or control, in such form and at such times as may be specified in the notice.
+(5) The person who is the owner, operator, pilot in command or hirer of the aircraft must, if so required by notice in writing given to the person by the Chief Investigator, send to the Chief Investigator all information in the person's possession or control, in a form and at times specified in the notice.

-(6) Upon receipt of notification of an accident or a serious incident occurring outside St Helena involving an aircraft registered in St Helena or of which St Helena is the State of the operator, the operator of the aircraft shall, as soon as possible, provide the authorities of the State conducting the investigation with any relevant information available regarding the aircraft and flight crew involved in the accident or serious incident, and a copy of the passenger manifest and any dangerous cargo.
+(6) Upon receipt of notification of an accident or a serious incident occurring outside St Helena involving an aircraft registered in St Helena or of which St Helena is the State of the operator, the operator of the aircraft must, as soon as possible, provide the authorities of the State conducting the investigation with any relevant information available regarding the aircraft and flight crew involved in the accident or serious incident, and a copy of the passenger manifest and any dangerous cargo.

-(7) Notwithstanding the provisions of paragraph (6), the Chief Investigator shall inform the authorities of the State conducting the investigation whether St Helena intends to appoint an accredited representative.
+(7) Notwithstanding sub-regulation (6), the Chief Investigator must inform the authorities of the State conducting the investigation whether St Helena intends to appoint an accredited representative.